isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/UnboringSG.md

 The single biggest challenge was ensuring we had a large enough database for each of our three categories: Eat, Do, and Learn.
 Since the product allows a user to ‘shuffle’ through a few ideas in each category, it was important for us to have enough content to show without any repetition.

 Our database was initially populated with personal recommendations from our team, friends, and family, but this approach was very hard to scale and sustain.
-We were fortunate to get support from the Singapore Tourism Board, who gave us access to their Tourism Information & Services Hub (TISH) APIs, which allowed us to import a large number of recommendations at once.
+We were fortunate to get support from the Singapore Tourism Board, who gave us access to their Tourism Information & Services Hub (TIH) APIs, which allowed us to import a large number of recommendations at once.

 Another challenge we foresee is having to manually curate and moderate content, to prevent duplicate or outdated information being shown to users.